Assistance Income Types

 The TANF Differential Payments are countable for NA and not countable for CA.

 When the refugee budgetary unit has dependents, a VOLAG or RA contacts the FAA Refugee Unit via email or fax for verification of the household’s CA eligibility.
 The FAA Refugee offices determine NA, CA, and MA eligibility for refugee budgetary units with dependents.
-For information on the voluntary agencies, see RRP Referrals.
+For information on the voluntary agencies, see

 When the budgetary unit is not registered with a VOLAG or RA, RRP assigns the budgetary unit to a VOLAG or RA for TANF Differential Payments after the TANF or TPEP benefits have been approved.